 Relational emails usually have links within and a CTA.
 The CTA may be the main focus of the email, or there may be a few soft CTAs sprinkled throughout the content.
 In general, relational emails are those that accomplish the mission you set out to do and give readers what they signed up for.

 Emails with the sole purpose of promoting your company, products, or services are promotional emails.
-These emails have no other purpose but to promote something about you or what you’re offering.
+These emails have no other purpose but to promote something about you or what you’re offering, such as sending an SEO proposal template.

 Some emails may fall outside of these 3 categories, but these are the basic types of emails you’ll be sending to your customers throughout your campaign.
 Plan when to send each type of email for the biggest impact of each.

 The day you stop learning how to improve your email marketing is the day you start to slip behind your competitors.
 You may be doing the best right now and seeing a lot of success, but that doesn’t mean what you’re doing will always work.
-Keep learning, keep improving, and always continue to have an open mind to try new strategies for the future.
+Keep learning, keep improving, and always continue to have an open mind to try new strategies for the future, such as recording and posting videos.

 This is the simplified list.
-You could lump opt-in tools and other related features, but those are arguably part of a different segment of your marketing campaign.
+You could lump opt-in tools and other related features, such as embedded videos, but those are arguably part of a different segment of your marketing campaign.
 These are the core features of a tool that can truly help you with email marketing without becoming too much of a distraction in the meantime.
+Having the right tool for your audience is crucial as well.
+If you are focusing on promoting content internally, use an internal email tool like ContactMonkey.

 With most online marketing, including email marketing, out of sight is out of mind.
-You need to stay in front of your consumer to remain relevant to them.
+You need to stay in front of your consumer and monitor your digital marketing kpis to remain relevant to them.
 This means different things for every brand and type of product or service.

 For some, it means sending out a new email every month with high-value content that readers can look forward to receiving.
 Other brands may do better with weekly emails or emails every few days with new promotions and information.